Published on July 28th, 2013 | by Ruben1

 The history of Bodegas Williams & Humbert goes back nearly 130 years.
 The winery was founded in 1877 by Sir Alexander Williams and Arthur Humbert, whose sister Amy was also the wife of Alexander Williams.
 Their first order were two half butts of Fino sherry, which at that time wasn’t commonly sold outside of Spain.
 About 30 years later, in 1906, they introduced the Dry Sack brand, a blend of amontillado and oloroso with a touch of PX.
 It has been their most popular and iconic product ever since.

 In 1972 Williams & Humbert were bought by Rumasa, a giant company with fraudulent practices.
 Being the biggest case of fraud in the history of the country, the company was expropriated by the Spanish Government in 1983.
-They sold it to the Dutch Ahold / Albert Heijn supermarket chain who in turn sold it to the Spanish company of Jose Medina, the current owners.
-The Medina brothers were four Bodega workers who started their own export company and eventually wanted to own their own Bodega.
+They sold it to the Dutch Ahold / Albert Heijn supermarket chain who in turn sold it to Jose Medina and his brothers, the current owners.
+The four Medina brothers were former bodega workers who started their own export company and eventually ventured into production.

 Bodegas Williams & Humbert today